microsoft/msticpy/README.md

 This is still a work-in-progress.

-### linuxsyslog
+### syslog_utils

-A series of queries and data maniuplation packages to support an investigation of a linux host with only syslog logging enabled.
-Some of data collection elements of this will be moved to the data subpackage as it is developed.
+A series data maniuplation functions to support an investigation of a linux host with only syslog logging enabled.
+This includes functions for collating host data, clusting logon events and detecting user sessions containing suspicious activity.

+### cmd_line

+A module to support he detection of known malicious command line activity or suspicious patterns of command line activity.

 ## Notebook tools sub-package - `nbtools`